How to Keep Your Home Safe in Mexico

 Colonial Window

 Feeling safe and secure in your home is of upmost importance to all of us.
-When we are there or when we are away, we want to have the piece of mind that our personal space will not be violated and everything will be in the same place as it was when we left it.
+When we are there or when we are away, we want to have the peace of mind that our personal space will not be violated, and everything will be in the same place as it was when we left it.
 Crime is an issue in Playa Del Carmen (mostly break-ins), it can happen and unfortunately more frequently.
 Most crime is “a crime of opportunity“, so taking away some opportunity will keep your home safer.

 A small inconvenient truth about home robbery in Playa Del Carmen is the fact that after it happens there is not much the police can do or actually do.
 There is no CSI team that dust for prints, they basically just take a report.
 If your home does get broken into it is good to report it for two reasons: